ross-m-dickson/xair-remote/README-XAir-Control.md

 The XAir Control is an extension to the XAir remote that extends the remote with a GUI interface that runs full screen on a Raspberry Pi with PiTFT display.
-It uses the control buttons to start or stop the XAir Control, start or stop a recording to USB stick using sox, and eventually blank the screen, configure wifi, and start an autogain model once implemented.
+It uses the control buttons to start or stop the XAir Control, start or stop a recording to USB stick using sox, enabling a simple auto level function to turn down mic preamps to avoid clipping, and eventually configure wifi.
+This works well with Shairport-Sync as downloaded and built from https://github.com/mikebrady/shairport-sync, I havne't tested with they binary available from the raspian repo as that version doesn't support my audio interface.

 ## Installing